EudyContreras/Chartastic/features.md

 * Allow the user to specify visual rendering rules for different screen orientations.
 * Each chart element should be able to handle all sorts of touch and gesture events.
 * Allow the user to specify transitions between the states of the chart.
+* The chart should be able to visually interpolate between different datasets with timed animations.
 * The chart plot are should allow scroll, zoom and panning.
 * The user should be able to bind to charts that share a dataset
 * The chart should support different types of axis values.
 * The chart plot are should support different chart types stacked on top of eachother.
 * The chart should support custom tooltip layout.
-* The chart shoudl support custom element layouts.
+* The chart should support custom element layouts.
+* The chart view should be able to reveal onto the screen using user specified animations.

+## Personal Todo List

+* Add ticks logic ticks coupled with bar clusters
+* Add posiblility of user to add formatting for the labels
+* Improve existing APIs so that code becomes more easily maintainable

 ## Bar Chart

  - [x] The chart should be able to represent ranges from positive to negative
  - [x] The chart should be modular and allow for adding and removing elements while adapting seamlessly
  - [ ] The chart should support negative range values
  - [ ] The chart should be able to scrool to reveal more values.
  - [ ] The chart should be modular adaptive.
 Parst should be added or remove seamlessly
  - [ ] The chart should be able to input a max and min positive range for any axis
  - [ ] The chart should be able to input a max and min negative range for any axis